Best Screws For Stud Mounting: The Ultimate Guide

 5. Code Compliance: While the International Residential Code doesn’t explicitly mention screws for stud wall framing, it does permit their use for certain applications, such as attaching sheathing.

-You will use different types of screws in your garage, for attaching sheathing to wood frames and mounting cabinets or shelves on to studs.
-So you need to get the best screws for stud mounting, when you need them.
+You will use different types of screws in your garage, for attaching sheathing to wood frames and mounting cabinets or shelves onto studs.
+So you need to get the best screws for stud mounting when you need them.

 5 Important Parameters for Best Screws For Stud Mounting

-Following 5 important parameters determine the suitability of a screw for a specific project and will be your guide to picking the best screws for stud mounting:
+The following 5 important parameters determine the suitability of a screw for a specific project and will be your guide to picking the best screws for stud mounting:

 1. Screw Material